Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-While experimental reports of MZM detection remain debated and do not include their non-Abelian statistics, these efforts coupled with related theoretical studies have enabled a remarkable progress in understanding SOC effects in hybrid superconducting structures and advances in their fabrication.

-In 1D, MZM are found at the ends of the well-known Kitaev chain~\cite{Kitaev2001}, with triplet $p$-wave superconductivity.
+In 1D, MZM are found at the ends of the Kitaev chain~\cite{Kitaev2001}, with triplet $p$-wave superconductivity.
 In 2D, MZM appear in $p_x \pm ip_y$ superconductors as localized states bound to vortices, as well as distributed chiral edge states at interfaces~\cite{Read2000}.
-Materials of dimension higher than one also offer the possibility of hosting MZM on surfaces of codimension larger than one, e.g., in the 0D corners of 2D systems, or 1D hinges of 3D systems.
-These materials are known as higher-order topological superconductors, in correspondence with their insulating counterparts~\cite{Benalcazar2017,Schindler2018,Schindler2018a}.
+Higher-order topological superconductors, analogous to their insulating counterparts~\cite{Benalcazar2017,Schindler2018,Schindler2018a}, can host MZM on surfaces of codimension larger than one, e.g., in the 0D corners of 2D systems, or 1D hinges of 3D systems.